gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ## Integrate a backend language setting

-For many applications, the displayed language is expected to be derived from an application specific user's "preferred language" setting, which is stored in an database on the backend.
-Therefore, the frontend remains unaware of this setting's value until the user session is loaded.
+For many applications, the displayed language is expected to be derived from an application specific user "preferred language" setting stored in a database on the backend.
+Therefore, the frontend remains unaware of this setting value until the user session is loaded.

 Hence, the strategy to select the displayed language should be as follow:

 1. Utilize the language detected at bootstrapping for anonymous users (with the `detectUserLanguage` function).

 2. Upon user authentication and session loading, if a "preferred language" setting is available from the session data, update the displayed language to reflect this preference.

-To implement this strategy, utilize the [useChangeLanguage](../reference/i18next/useChangeLanguage.md) hook and the [onLoadProtectedData](../reference/routing/appRouter.md#load-protected-data) handler of the [AppRouter](../reference/routing/appRouter.md) component:
+To implement this strategy, use the [useChangeLanguage](../reference/i18next/useChangeLanguage.md) hook and the [onLoadProtectedData](../reference/routing/appRouter.md#load-protected-data) handler of the [AppRouter](../reference/routing/appRouter.md) component:

 ```tsx !#10,20 host/src/App.tsx
 import { AppRouter } from "@squide/firefly";